maniselvaraj/system-design-cheat-sheets/replication.md

     2. Not for other users i.e., A writes and B cannot read
     3. Some techniques
         1. Always read from leader
-        2. Read from leader for 1 minute
+        2. Read from leader for some initial minutes i.e., 1 minute
         3. Client uses timestamp and so replica honors it
-2. Cross device RAW is harder
+    4. Cross device RAW is harder
         1. Ex: Google docs?
         2. Solution?
 3. Monotonic Reads (MR)
     1. Read going backwards
     2. Strong consistency &lt; MR &lt; Eventual Consistency